 - Stir in the almond extract and orange zest.

-- In a separate medium bowl, sift together the flour, cardamom and salt.
+- In a separate medium bowl, whisk together the flour, cardamom and salt.

-- Gradually add the dry mix to your butter, stirring until just combined.
+- Gradually add the flour mixture to your butter mixture, stirring until just combined.

 - Stir in the chopped walnuts.